wcountiss/baseballpitch/Readme.txt

 Todos:
-KeyFrame Elites
-Kinetic Remove tooltip metrics
-Remove two metrics Foot Angle, Forearm Speed Timing, Bicep Speed Timing Add Degrees per sec
+App needs to put in Degrees per sec